gfalbarracinr/fibonacciAPI/README.md

 Related to API, the API was created with node JS + express with only one endpoint (/fibonacci/:number) it will return the fibonacci number.

+## LIVE EXAMPLE

+You can preview a live example here https://giovannyfibonacciapi.herokuapp.com/fibonacci/3